Keio University

 Suzuki

-Like Yamataki-san, music was also my motivation.
-I still play percussion in a wind ensemble.
-At the Girls Senior High School, I was in the Mandolin Club, but I also play the piano.
-On piano sheet music, not only are the instructions in German, but sometimes the lyrics for choral pieces are as well.
-I thought that the quality of my performance would differ depending on whether I played while understanding the meaning or not.
-That's what motivated me to learn German.
+Like Ms. Yamataki, music was my inspiration.
+I currently play percussion in a wind ensemble.
+At Keio Girls Senior High School, I was in the Mandolin Club, but I also play the piano.
+Piano scores have instructions, of course, and choral scores sometimes have German lyrics.
+I thought that the quality of the performance would change depending on whether I played with an understanding of the meaning or without it, and that is what inspired me to study German.

 ──I see.
 So music was the catalyst for both of you.